os-js/osjs-debian/README.md

 ### Live image

-A Debian live image (based on standard image) that has the debian package installed.
+A Debian Buster live image (based on standard image) that has the debian package installed.

 ## Links